jzry/deployment-test/README.md

 # Web-based Automated Scorecard Reading and Calculation

-This is a UCF senior design project completed by a team of six from September 2024 - May 2025 and is a practical application of the knowledge gained from our undergraduate computer science education.
+This is a UCF senior design project completed by a team of six from September 2024 - April 2025 and is a practical application of the knowledge gained from our undergraduate computer science education.